Prevent or treat mould

 Ensure that only vacuum cleaners fitted with HEPA filters are used to remove spores, dust and dirt.

-Hard surfaces (not records) can be wiped clean with alcohol-based wipes or industrial methylated spirits.
+Hard surfaces like shelving (not records) can be wiped clean with alcohol-based wipes or industrial methylated spirits.

 All surfaces must be fully dried.